kaczmarj/new-personal-site/_posts/2022-08-08-masking-tif-masks.md

 GeoJSON is a powerful format to represent geometries, like polygons.
 Below I show an example of GeoJSON with one polygon.
 This is simply a JSON object that conforms to a schema.
 As such, it is highly flexible.
 You can use common JSON tools (like Python's `json` module in the standard library) with GeoJSON.
-Additionally, QuIP is able to consume GeoJSON (just drag and drop into the viewer).
+Additionally, QuPATH is able to consume GeoJSON (just drag and drop into the viewer).

 ```json
 {